richTheCreator/Elevated-Trading-LLC/src/pages/index.md

     Wholesale Hemp Flower - Elevated Trading sources our sun-grown, wholesale hemp flower from the Rogue Valley of Southern Oregon (often referred to as the “Napa Valley of Hemp” due to the region’s microclimate, soil quality, and responsible farming practices).
-Our greenhouse wholesale hemp flower is sourced from reputable growers across the country.

-    Wholesale Concentrates - Our wholesale CBD concentrates are sourced from well-established, premier laboratories across the United States ensuring we deliver compliant, top quality products at the most competitive prices.
-If there is a wholesale Delta 8/CBD/CBG/CBN/etc. concentrate that you need, we can source it at a fair market price - guaranteed.
+    Wholesale Concentrates - Our wholesale concentrates are formulated in premier laboratories across the United States ensuring we deliver compliant, top quality products at the most competitive prices.

     Retail-Ready CBD products - Are you opening a CBD retail store?
-We supply the wholesale hemp products that you need, and we go an extra step with our 1 on 1 consultations to make sure the products fit your CBD retail aesthetic and value points for your CBD consumers.
+We supply the wholesale hemp products that you need, and we go an extra step with our 1 on 1 consultations to make sure the products fit your CBD retail aesthetic.
   backgroundImg:
     alt: Test
     image: /media/Rouge_Valley_Hemp.jpg
 etcValues:
   heading: Elevating The Wholesale Hemp Market
   description: >-
-    We formed Elevated Trading to address the unreliable supply chain issues that have plagued the wholesale hemp industry for years.
-We’re removing friction from your wholesale buying experience and elevating your profits by helping you deliver more value to your CBD customers.
+    Elevated Trading addresses the unreliable supply chain issues that have plagued the wholesale hemp industry for years.
+We’re removing friction from the buying experience and elevating your profits by helping you deliver more value to your CBD customers.

     With Elevated Trading on your team, you focus on growing your CBD business knowing we’re hard at work ensuring the highest quality, wholesale hemp products for your business.
 Contact us today to set up a free consultation with one of our CBD consultants.
   peeksImage: /media/mountain_peeks.png